simonribas3/HITM_Research/README.md

 One factor model PCA vs JSE

-Then we extend Kerchevals testing environment to handle a four factor simulation
+Then we extend JSE for eigenvectors testing environment to handle a four factor simulation

 The goal will then be to use real data on four factors